npmcdn-to-unpkg-bot/how-bad/doc/documentation.md

 The system uses the [model](/app/models)-[view](/app/views)-[controller](/app/controllers) (MVC) architectural pattern.
 Model, view and controller are located in the app directory.

+All css and javascript code is located in public.

 Scala Play framework is established in [`/project/plugins.sbt`](/project/plugins.sbt)

 All SQL code is located in [`conf/evolutions/default`](/conf/evolutions/default).